 After a few minutes, it will deploy the service.

 Now, Go to your ResourceGroup, and you will see your storage name, and in my case, it is a coronastorage.

-For more information about the types of storage accounts and other storage account settings, see Azure storage account overview.
+For more information about storage accounts and other storage account settings, see Azure storage account overview.

 For more information on resource groups, see the Azure Resource Manager overview.

 How to Delete a storage account in Azure